ElectricBlaze/ElectricBlaze/README.md

 </a>

 ### How to use it?
-Watch this video tutorial to learn how to create Landing Pages using Unicore Template:
+Watch this video tutorial to learn how to create Landing Pages using Unicore Template [here](https://www.youtube.com/watch?v=It3su_r0jsc)
-<iframe width="560" height="315" src="https://www.youtube.com/embed/It3su_r0jsc" frameborder="0" allowfullscreen></iframe>